 As with many local authorities, the aforementioned pre-application engagement would, in most circumstances, be accompanied by an approved Planning Performance Agreement (PPA).
-ECC has produced a model PPA to outline the offer and to assist partners in this process.
+ECC has produced a model Planning Performance Agreement a model PPA to outline the offer and to assist partners in this process.

 Charges for this approach are also detailed herein to ensure that costs are clear and transparent to assist with early engagement, once a PPA is signed.

-As part of this, the team will ensure timely and detailed engagement and consultation with various internal and external service areas and providers at the earliest opportunity, so that development proposals come forward with a greater degree of certainty as to the ECC position in terms of, but not limited to, planning policy, highways and transportation, economic development, waste, health, education, adult social care, and sustainable drainage/flooding to ensure policy compliant schemes are delivered.
+As part of this, the team will ensure timely and detailed engagement and consultation with various internal and external service areas and providers at the earliest opportunity, so that development proposals come forward with a greater degree of certainty as to the ECC position in terms of, but not limited to, planning policy, highways and transportation, economic development, waste, health, education, supported and specialist housing (adult social care, children) and sustainable drainage(SuDS)/flooding to ensure policy compliant schemes are delivered.